w3c/WebPlatformWG/meetings/18-03-Web-components.md

 ## Logistics
 The detailed logistics will be posted again in the week before the meeting.
-We plan to provide light-breakfast and lunch on both days.
+We plan to provide light-breakfast and lunch on both days, and have a dinner at the first day.

 Here's [general information](https://docs.google.com/document/d/17OuNoY4KKqo7dRRSErzOcJhV5g714W4x_F4_qo5ozbY/edit?usp=sharing)
 about how to get to the venue, wandering around Tokyo, etc.